-I am writing this as I think this may help you if you are in similar situation as I once was.
-It was becoming difficult for me to increase productivity, I wasn’t able to concentrate and wasn’t producing results I wanted to produce.
+Let me start with a disclaimer, I am not pretending that I am a guru of some sort who knows how to handle work pressure in any situation.
+I am writing this as I think this may help you if you are in a similar situation as I once was.
+It was becoming difficult for me to increase productivity, I wasn’t able to concentrate and wasn’t producing the results I wanted to produce.
 Then I made these small adjustments.

-Believe me if you are happy with your work environment, you can get things done fairly quickly and feel more satisfied.
+Believe me, if you are happy with your work environment, you can get things done fairly quickly and feel more satisfied.
 Needless to say, you get noticed for your work and dedication.

 20 tips to be productive at work